ubernostrum/django-registration/docs/model-workflow.rst

 Upon successful activation, the user will be redirected to the URL pattern named ``registration_activation_complete``.

+This workflow uses the same templates and contexts as :ref:`the HMAC activation workflow <hmac-activation>`, which is covered in :ref:`the quick-start guide <quickstart>`.
+Refer to the quick-start guide for documentation on those templates and their contexts.

 How account data is stored for activation